HL7/cqf-measures/input/pages/measure-terminology-service.md

 1. If a parameter is specified as part of the $expand operation directly, it takes precedence
 2. If a ValueSet dependency is specified as part of the version manifest (and no version for the value set is specified in the artifact reference), the version has the same meaning as the `valueSetVersion` parameter to the $expand
 3. If a CodeSystem dependency is specified as part of the version manifest (and no version for the code system is specified in the artifact reference), the version has the same meaning as the `system-version` parameter to the $expand
+4. Version information specified in the expansion parameters takes precedence over version information specified as part of the version manifest (i.e. as a relatedArtifact dependency in the artifact collection library)

-#### Quality Program Profile
+#### Quality Programs
-To support organization of version manifests and releases, the Quality Program profile can also be used to define quality programs that contain multiple manifests and releases over multiple years.
-This usage is represented by an overall Quality Program that then contains multiple "component-of" version manifests and releases.
-In addition, each version manifest or release indicates that it is "part-of" the Quality Program overall.
+To support organization of releases, the Quality Program profile can also be used to define quality programs that contain multiple releases over multiple years.
+This usage is represented by an overall Quality Program that is then referenced by each release using the [partOf](StructureDefinition-cqfm-partOf) extension.

 ### Code Systems